TedEkstrom/miniChatGPT/README.md

 It will also create the file: training_loss.png, attention.png, final_model.pt and chars.json when it is finished and an output from the word 'Hello'.

 <br>RUN<br/>
-If you want to test run it, use the file run.py and type python run.py "Hello how are you" which will test the words "Hello how are you" in this case.
-Replace the word or sentence with what you want to test.
+If you want to test run it, use the file run.py.
+It will load the trained model along with characters.
+Keep in mind that the same settings must be made in run.py if you have changed train.py.

 python run.py "Hello"